cypress-io/cypress/CONTRIBUTING.md

 The repository is setup with two main (protected) branches.

-- `master` is the code already published in the last Cypress version
+- `master` is the code already published in the last Cypress version.
 - `develop` is the current latest "edge" code.
 This branch is set as the default branch, and all pull requests should be made against this branch.

 ### Pull Requests